simonehagey/orbdot/docs/source/example_wasp-12.rst

     # compare the Bayesian evidence for the orbital decay and apsidal precession models
     analyzer.model_comparison(fit_p)

-Now the analysis file should look like this:
+Now the analysis file looks like this:

 .. code-block:: text